Data Protection Guidance

 During 2018 the law in relation to data protection changed.
 The implementation of the General Data Protection Regulation (GDPR), and a new Data Protection Act 2018 has changed the way in which Bangor University collects, uses and stores personal information about individuals (personal data).
 The University has changed its processes in order to take into account these changes, and key policies and procedures have been updated.

-The University’s Data Protection Officer is Gwenan Hine, Head of Governance and Compliance.
+The University’s Data Protection Officer is Anita Thomas, Legal and Compliance Manager

 The University’s Data Protection Policy, which explains how the University manages data protection can be found here:

 Our Privacy Notices for Staff and Students, providing more detail on how the University uses personal data, can be found here:

 - Bangor University Privacy Notice: Asymptomatic Covid-19 Testing

 - Council Privacy Notice

 Further information detailing how an individual can access their personal data can be found here:

 If you suspect there has been a data protection breach, and personal data has been lost, stolen or compromised you must follow the steps outlined in the Procedures as soon as possible: